Distributed-Validators-Synctems/Ambassador-School/README.md

 - Are you looking for a mentor who will help to become an Ambassador?
 - Want to be a part of community?

-[DVS](https://github.com/Distributed-Validators-Synctems/Self-Identity) and [CryptoMolot](https://t.me/molotcrypto) launch the **Ambassador School**, which will help you to get all the important knowledg to become an Ambassador of any project! <br />
+[DVS](https://github.com/Distributed-Validators-Synctems/Self-Identity) and [CryptoMolot](https://t.me/molotcrypto) launch the **Ambassador School**, which will help you to get all the important knowledge to become an Ambassador of any project! <br />

 ## Process for participation in the Validator School